-We chose instead to separate the realization facts (what words and construction are used) from the axiomatic facts (what predicates and operations apply and what follows from them).
-In C3, an SUV acts like a container because its category literally incorporates the container category and uses its variables to express the affordances available to its passengers and to state facts such as when one passenger gets out there is one fewer inside.
+Unique variables We chose instead to separate the realization facts (what words and construction are used) from the axiomatic facts (what predicates and operations apply and what follows from them).
+An SUV acts like a container because its category literally incorporates the container category and uses the container's variables to express the affordances available to its passengers and to state facts such as when one passenger gets out there is one fewer inside.

 We do this by making all variables (predicates) unique.
 They are defined once, as one object in the representation, on a category as far up in the lattice as possible for maximal application.
-On more specific categories a variable will usually be restricted.
-For example the contents variable of container is defined there as a collection of an unknown number of entities of unknown types.
-When we move down to, say, passenger-transporter (see Section 3.2), the type of the collection is restricted to person.
-On a particular type of passenger-transporter, say airplane, the restriction on the variable will be further restricted to the different roles of people on an airplane.
+On more specific categories the variable will usually be restricted.
+For example the contents variable of container is defined there as just a collection of an unknown number of entities of unknown types.
+When we move down to, say, passenger-transporter (see pg.
+146), the type of the collection is restricted to person.
+On a particular type of passenger-transporter, say airline, the restriction on the variable will be further restricted to incorporate the different roles that the people on an airline have.

-The vocabulary is stated against these restrictions.
-Any packet that includes container adds to the situation model the fact that its contents are in one of two states, expressible as being in (inside) or out (outside) of the container, and have the affordance of being able to move between these states.
+The vocabulary, the realization facts, is stated against these restrictions.
+Any packet that includes container adds to the situation model that fact that its contents are in one of two states, expressible as being in (inside) or out (outside) of the container, and have the affordance of being able to move between these states.
 But we say that we take or pick out jelly beans from a jar (they cannot move on their own).
-We watch a squirrel climb out of a garbage can (they can move on their own, and the movement involves ascending a height).
-When the variable is restricted to the category person, we refer to passengers or use their roles (driver, pilot, steward), and they go into or get out of the container.
+We watch a squirrel climb out of a garbage can (they can move on their own, and the movement involves ascending a hight).
+When the variable is restricted to the category person we refer to to them as passengers or by their role (driver, pilot, stewards). and they go into or get out of the container.